thinkle-iacs/think-js/way_of_the_program.md

 In the late 1960s, Seymor Papert's group at MIT introduced [LOGO Turtle](https://en.wikipedia.org/wiki/Turtle_graphics) as a way to teach computer programming to kids.
 After learning the basic turtle commands (also called an API), you can make surprising computer graphics programs with only a little bit of code.

 We're using a version of Turtle that has been written for Javascript.
-[Thanks to Morgan McGuire at Casual Effects for the code.](https://casual-effects.com/codeheart/turtle/index.html).

 As we've seen, a program and algorithms consist of a number of commands or statements that execute in an order described by the program.
 There are many libraries